Skip to content

 Missing Custom Parameters or Incorrect Values

-• Confirm that FTRUMConfig.addGlobalContext and FTLoggerConfig.addGlobalContext are called in the correct scenarios.
-These are suitable for data that does not change within an application cycle, such as application channel providers, different Flavor attributes of the application, etc. If dynamic scenarios require real-time response, manually call RUM and Log interfaces.
+• Confirm that calls are made in the correct context.
+FTRUMConfig.addGlobalContext and FTLoggerConfig.addGlobalContext are suitable for data that does not change during an application lifecycle, such as application channel, different Flavor attributes, etc. If dynamic, real-time responses based on scenarios are needed, use the manual RUM and Log interfaces.

-• In debug mode, check the [FT-SDK]SyncTaskManager logs to verify the correctness of custom field parameters.
+• In debug mode, check the [FT-SDK]SyncTaskManager logs.
+You can use these logs to verify the correctness of custom field parameters.

-If lagging occurs, it might be due to the large amount of data collected by the logs.
-The principle of FTLoggerConfig.enableConsoleLog is to capture android.util.Log in compilation, Java, and Kotlin println.
-It is recommended to adjust FTLoggerConfig configuration parameters such as sampleRate, logPrefix, and logLevelFilters to eliminate or alleviate this problem.
+If lag occurs, the possible reason is that the data collected by log capture is too large.
+The principle of FTLoggerConfig.enableConsoleLog is to capture android.util.Log, Java, and Kotlin println.
+It is recommended to adjust the sampleRate, logPrefix, and logLevelFilters parameters in FTLoggerConfig configuration as needed to eliminate or alleviate this issue.

 Solution:

-Disable automatic Plugin AOP settings FTRUMConfig setEnableTraceUserResource(false), and customize a CustomEventListenerFactory that inherits FTResourceEventListener.FTFactory, and use custom methods for integration.
+Disable automatic Plugin AOP setup by setting FTRUMConfig setEnableTraceUserResource(false).
+Then, create a custom CustomEventListenerFactory that inherits FTResourceEventListener.FTFactory, and use the custom method for integration.

-Customize a CustomEventListenerFactory that inherits FTResourceEventListener.FTFactory, and customize the ASM-written eventListenerFactory by setting FTRUMConfig.setOkHttpEventListenerHandler.
+Create a custom CustomEventListenerFactory that inherits FTResourceEventListener.FTFactory.
+Customize the ASM-inserted eventListenerFactory by setting FTRUMConfig.setOkHttpEventListenerHandler.

-The SDK automatically adapts to this issue in non-manual settings.
+The SDK automatically adapts to this issue in non-manual setup scenarios.

-TraceID Missing or Mismatched with Trace Propagation Header
+TraceID Missing or Not Corresponding with Trace Propagation Header

-When collecting complete request data, information usually needs to be obtained from Interceptor and EventListener respectively.
-To effectively associate these two parts of data, the SDK needs to use a unique ID to concatenate the same network request.
-However, before version 1.6.10, this ID was the same in the same request, which could cause data confusion or loss in high concurrency scenarios.
-Since version 1.6.10, you can call FTSDKConfig.setEnableOkhttpRequestTag(true) or explicitly add ResourceID to the Request to distinguish unique identifiers for each request, avoiding interference between the same requests.
-For setup, refer to here
+When performing complete request data collection, information typically needs to be obtained from both Interceptor and EventListener.
+To effectively correlate these two parts of data, the SDK relies on a unique ID to link the same network request.
+However, prior to version 1.6.10, this ID was the same for identical requests, which could lead to data confusion or loss in high-concurrency scenarios.
+Starting from version 1.6.10, you can call FTSDKConfig.setEnableOkhttpRequestTag(true) or explicitly add a ResourceID to the Request to distinguish a unique identifier for each request, thereby avoiding interference between identical requests.
+For setup instructions, please refer to here.